CalvinTheRed/RPGL/README.md

 origin item, and any Subevents created by other Subevents which contain a reference to an origin item are assigned that same origin item reference.
 This allows for low-level Subevents to maintain a connection to whatever Item is used to produce them, if one exists.

+# FAQ & Troubleshooting

+_At this time, RPGL has few useful exception messages.
+As more useful and informative error messages and exceptions are implemented, this section of the README will be updated._

+### What is D&D, anyway?
+If you are new to Dungeons and Dragons, it may be difficult to make use of RPGL.
+This README is not intended to communicate the basic rules of D&D, but you can visit [DnDBeyond](https://www.dndbeyond.com/sources/basic-rules) to learn more.